The Fedosov deformation quantization for some induced symplectic connection: The Fedosov deformation quantization for a compatible symplectic connection

-Now we are going to mention the case when the symplectic connection is of the form (\ref{pion1}).
-The Abelian connection consists only of elements of the first and of the second type.
-Then every component $B_i(a_0, b_0)$ of the product $a_0 * b_0$ is a sum of terms of the kind (\ref{20032010-1}) only.
-All functions $k(q^1, \ldots,q^n)$ from the formula (\ref{20032010-1}) are polynomials in the linear connection $\Gamma^{\alpha}_{\beta \delta}$ coefficients and their partial derivatives.
+Let us mention the case when the compatible symplectic connection is of the form (\ref{pion1}).
+Then the Abelian connection consists only of elements of the first and second type.
+Thus every component $B_i(a_0, b_0)$ of the product $a_0 * b_0$ is only a sum of terms of the kind (\ref{20032010-1}).
+Functions $f(q^1, \ldots,q^n)$ from the formula (\ref{20032010-1}) are polynomials in the linear connection $\Gamma^{\alpha}_{\beta \delta}$ coefficients and their partial derivatives.
+These functions do not change along the fibres of the cotangent bundle ${\cal T^*M}$.